thatspiyush08/ToDo-Application/readme.md

 This is simple Todo Application where there are following Applications:
 - Anyone can create the Todos
 - Anyone can see there existing Todos
-- Anyone can mark Todo as Done
+- Anyone can mark Todo as Done.